Variable-speed, Variable-volume Air Handling UnitSystem

 Figure 1.
 Variable-speed, Variable-volume Components.

-AHU Fan Motors and Variable Frequency Drives
+AHU Fan Motors and Variable-frequency Drives

 The fan motors with VFDs provide pressure in the system to move air through the duct work.
 Typically, fans are placed on the return and supply side of the unit to maintain proper airflow.
 The air is blown through filters and heat exchanger coils to be conditioned.
 Fan speeds are varied based on the need for conditioned or ventilation air in the zones served.